ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 #### Step 2: Create a Sidebar.php File

-<p class="message">Create a file called “sidebar.php” in your themes root folder.</p>
+<p class="message">Create a file called "sidebar.php" in your themes root folder.</p>

 #### Step 3: Separate the Sidebar from the Page